-RATE FILE Sheet No. 1 of 1 Schedule No. Rg-2
+RATE FILE Sheet No. 1 of 1 Schedule No. Rg-2 Public Service Commission of Wisconsin Amendment No. 134

-Residential Service - Optional Time-of-Day
+Residential Service - Optional Time of Day

 Application: This rate schedule is optional to all Rg-1, Residential Service customers.
 Customers that wish to be served on this rate schedule must apply to the utility for service.
 Once an optional customer begins service on this rate schedule, the customer shall remain on the rate for a minimum of one year.
 Any customer choosing to be served on this rate schedule waives all rights to billing adjustments arising from a claim that the bill for service would be less on another rate schedule than under this rate schedule.